Documentation Index

 proof:write | Record events, add approvals |

-A key with proof:read cannot record or approve decisions.
+proof:read cannot record or approve decisions.
 A key with proof:write can do everything.

 API keys are hashed with SHA-256 before storage.
 The plaintext key is only shown once at creation time.
 Treat it like a password.